Tag

 Apex Legends

 We’ve called Apex Legends the champion of battle royales in the past, and two years into its lifespan, that’s something we stand by.
-Respawn took its strong FPS foundation (namely Titanfall) and created a competitive shooter that refines all the core tenets necessary for a good battle royale.
+Respawn Entertainment took its strong FPS foundation (namely Titanfall) and created a competitive shooter that refines all the core tenets necessary for a good battle royale.
 Its roster of characters adds a strategic layer and diversity of playstyle, gunplay is sharp and engaging, and quality-of-life features like the ping system and inventory management keep you focused on executing in combat.

 Over the many seasons of content for Apex Legends, we’ve had multiple maps and game modes cycle into the experience.
 It has surprisingly deep lore that gets you invested in the world of Apex Legends, too.
 And because it’s free-to-play, you have nothing to lose by giving it a shot.